Why the care of newborns in critical care is deteriorating in France

 Increase in the age of mothers, increase in multiple pregnancies, or even precarious situations: several factors combine to explain such a difference between France and its neighbors.
 Among these factors, the deterioration in the quality of care offered to premature newborns or those requiring critical care.

 The French neonatology society is publishing this Monday the results of a series of surveys to evaluate the provision of neonatology care, particularly in intensive care and intensive care.
-She is concerned about “very worrying results”.
+She is concerned regarding “very worrying results”.

 Refuse entries due to lack of space